JadhavSwati1999/Setting-Up-and-Accessing-a-Webpage-Using-HTTP-on-Linux/README.md

-- Check the status of the httpd service
+- Check the status of the httpd service.

 systemctl status httpd.service